Reilly-ConceptsCognitionLab/SemanticDistance/README.md

 Choose the visualization strategy that best fits your data.
 Are they ordered?
 Is it a monologue?
 Are you interested in chunk-to-chunk distance or distance from each new element to a fixed anchor in the beginning?
-Your three options are explained to follow:<br/>
+Your three options are explained to follow:<br>

 ## Visualize a Monologue Time Series: ngram2word